AndrianBdn/wg-cmd/README.md

 On subsequent runs (if wizard was successful) it will just display management TUI.

+Note regarding the QR code: some devices (Android?) may require a higher quality QR code.
+WG Commander will automatically increase quality when you make Terminal window resolution larger (smaller font, larger window).

 ## Advanced usage

 You can run WG Commander as a non-root user if you change permissions on